StoneworksMC/War/README.md

 The Battle gamemode will be for small/medium towns.

+### Further information

+If you die in battle then your angel chest can only be opened by allies or opposition.
+Rats will not be able to take your loot and run away.
+(Prevent outsiders from stealing your loot and running off) **After 5 minutes the angel chest can be claimed by anyone**.

+War progress can be tracked via an in-game war GUI.
+The "leader" of a side can use this to organize and schedule/decide strategies (optional).

 ### Note

 No plans are absolutely final, this is the general idea of what we currently have in mind.